How can I verify whether or not a debt collector is legitimate?

 - The debt collector asks you for sensitive personal financial information.
 You should never provide anyone with your personal financial information unless you are sure they're legitimate.

-If you think that a caller may be a fake debt collector:
+If you think that a call may be a scam or a fake debt collector:

-- Ask the caller for his or her name, company, street address, telephone number, and professional license number.
+- Ask the caller for a name, company, street address, telephone number, and professional license number.
 Many states require debt collectors to be licensed.
-Check the information the caller provides you with your state officials, or the state in which the debt collector holds a license.
-If the caller refuses or is unable to provide you with information about his company, or if you can’t verify the information he provides, do not give money to the caller or company.
+Check the information the caller provides you with your state attorney general.
+Your state regulator may be of assistance if your state licenses debt collectors.
+If the caller refuses or is unable to provide you with information about the company, or if you can’t verify the information provided, do not give information or money to the caller or company.

 - Tell the caller that you refuse to discuss any debt until you get a written "validation notice."
 This notice must include: